silverstripe/cwp/docs/en/conventions.md

 For any code snippets and file paths use fixed-width typeface: `mysite/_confir` or `_ss_environment.php`.

-Command line examples should also use fixed-width typeface: `composer install`.
+Command line examples should also use fixed-width typeface.
+Prefix the root commands with a `#`:

+	# gem install compass

+Prefix user-level commands with a `$`:

+	$ composer install

 References to specific concepts and names within CWP should be hihglighted as well: *basic* recipe, *default* theme.

+### Todos

+Mark the things to do with leading "TODO", so we can find things to fix later easily.